z-bj/Le-Marseillais/README.md

 -   Figma for designing the mockups.
 -   HTML and CSS for coding the website.
 -   Awesome Snazzy Maps for creating beautiful map styles.
--   Maps JavaScript API to embed maps on the website.
+-   Google Maps JavaScript API to embed maps on the website.

 ## Getting Started